 1. Travel with Only Carry-On

 If at all possible, pack light and travel with only carry-on luggage.
-Last December we spent almost four weeks on a family vacation in Asia with only carry-on luggage.
+In the past, we’ve spent almost four weeks on a family vacation in Asia with only carry-on luggage.
 Here is how we do it.

 2. Breeze Through Airport Security